-As of September 19, the NYC bombing has not been declared terrorism by the State Department and therefore may not trigger cancellation coverage.
-However, if the event is determined to meet your policy’s definition of “terrorism,” you may be covered to cancel your trip if you meet the requirements for Terrorism coverage.
+As of September 19, the NYC bombing has not been declared terrorism by the State Department and therefore may not trigger any cancellation coverage.
+However, if the event is determined to meet your policy’s definition of terrorism, you may be covered to cancel your trip if you meet the requirements for Terrorism coverage.

 Most travel insurance policies include Terrorism coverage for both foreign and domestic terrorist attacks, though policies vary in their requirements for Terrorism coverage under the Trip Cancellation benefit.

 Travel insurance policies generally require an event to be deemed an act of terrorism by the U.S. Department of State to trigger cancellation coverage due to terrorism.
 As of September 19, the NYC bombing has not been declared an act of terrorism, and therefore it may not meet your policy’s definition of terrorism.
 Travelers should contact their travel insurance provider to determine if this event triggers cancellation coverage under their policy.